 Tower Records was a vinyl record store that met its maker in 2006 due mainly to online piracy and lack of brand evolution.
 The use of vinyl records as a mainstream form of audio listening is dwindling fast, but Tower Records as a store still holds a lot of nostalgia for people.

 We began our redesign by assessing the current brand that is Tower Records.
 We found that there isn’t really a cohesive or apparent brand identity, aside from the iconic red and yellow color scheme.
 Therefore, we wanted to create a whole new brand from the ground up.
-New logo,
+New logo, new voice, new photography, new style.
+In the end, we created a powerful identity to fit the strong voice and intentional design of the newly-branded Tower.

 Approach